nasosi/InkRadix/README.md

 3. In the Extensions window that appears, select the ```Install Packages``` tab.
 4. At the bottom of the window, select the folder icon.
 5. Navigate to the location where  ```InkRadix-main.zip``` was download it, select it and click ```Open``` at the bottom right of the window.
-6. Close the Extensions window and restart inkscape.
+6. Close the Extensions window and restart Inkscape.

 # Usage
 The extension adds a menu entry under ```Extensions``` → ```Text``` → ```Radical Pie Equation```.